jupaaso/image-annotator/README.md

 <li>   </li>

 # Installing required libraries
 Note!
 When you later run the code, there may be need to install some other missing package.
-You can install all missing packages now by using following command in the same virtual environment terminal when (.venv) is at the beginning of the command line.
-First copy requirements.txt into project folder and then give this command:
+You can install missing packages with pip install command inside the same virtual environment terminal when (.venv) is at the beginning of the command line.
-<li>  pip install -r requirements.txt

 Next check "launch.jason" file that it has right content.
 File is in sw_code folder.
 Correct location for this file in in ".vscode" folder.